Kronos1993/Parcel-Traking/README.md

 ## Contact

-For any inquiries or support, please contact the project maintainers at [contact@zipcargotracker.com](mailto:mguerral1993@gmail.com).
+For any inquiries or support, please contact the project developer at [mguerral1993@gmail.com](mailto:mguerral1993@gmail.com).

 ---